-The recommended optical sensor to use with the FOM-1 is the OPB704WZ.
-The sensor is made up of an infrared LED and a photo transistor.
+The original optical sensor used with the FTM-2 was the OPB704WZ.
+This has now been replaced by the FC-51 sensor due to cost.
+Both sensors are made up of an infrared LED and a photo transistor.
 Another option would be to use standard infrared LEDs and photo transistors.
-Either option will work and both are connected in the same manner.
+Either option will work when both are connected in the same manner.

-If using something other than the OPB704WZ sensor, be sure that the receiver is a photo transistor and not a photo cell as they have different characteristics and should not be interchanged.
+If using something other than the OPB704WZ or FC-51 sensors, be sure that the receiver is a photo transistor and not a photo cell as they have different characteristics and should not be interchanged.

 Click on a photo below to enlarge.